Sar01kha/svs/README.md

     cards.
 12. GROUP BY, COUNT and SUM queries can be used in querying the service summary. efficiency.
+13.The search by customers is an SQL query that orders by family name, first name to keep large lists of customers fast and consistent and we do not write a lot of client side code.
+14. With the HTML5 validation, the user is assisted, whereas the rules are implemented by the Flask route: date should be in the future, not on Sunday, and at least one service should be chosen.
+Checks are done on the server to prevent bypasses.
+15. Requirements.txt contains only Flask + MySQL client (and similar libs) and are thus easy to set up by markers or teammates.

 ## Image source